Are you looking for ways to overcome chronic boredom in your life? If so it’s…

-Today things are different.
-Social media and magazines, plus our preoccupation with perfection and accomplishment, mean it’s never been easier to compare yourself to others and feel like you’re lacking.
+Comparing yourself to others has become a huge problem in todays society.
+Social media and magazines, plus our preoccupation with perfection and accomplishment, mean it’s never been easier to compare yourself to others , As a result feeling you’re lacking in some way.
 Doing this too much can dent our confidence, shake motivation and make us feel like failures.

 If you want to stop comparing yourself to others, try these steps.